Welcome! I’m April, and I write YA fantasy novels where hope thrives and good always triumphs.

 I have a BA in professional writing and am currently a member of Hope*Writers.
 In my twenties I worked as an editorial assistant for a national publisher and then as a production editor for a small magazine, but moving to Japan and having babies ended that chapter.

 Now I’m in my thirties and live in the ol’ US of A. I spend my days sitting down with a pot of tea and my notes to let the stories in my head spill out of my fingers and onto my laptop.
-In the afternoons and evenings I am wife and mother to my little family, but the days are mine to create and imagine.
+In the afternoons and evenings I am wife and mother to my little family, but when they’re at work and school the days are mine to create and imagine.

 A few extra facts about me:

 - I am the third out of four generations in my family who have lived in Tokyo, Japan, even though we are all Caucasian Americans—my grandparents, my parents, my husband and I, and then our two sons (both of whom were born there).
 I’ve lived a total of 22 years in Japan so far.
-I’m currently living in Texas, USA, for the first time.
+I’m currently living in Texas, USA, for the first time, though I’ve also lived in Illinois and Indiana.

 - I speak English and Japanese.
-I used to also be fluent in SEE (sign language), but I’ve gotten rather rusty.
+I also used to be fluent in SEE (sign language), but I’ve gotten rather rusty.
+These days I speak a lot in GIFs and emojis. 😆

 - I’m a minimalist.
-No, I don’t wear only black (I don’t own any black, actually!) and I don’t live in an empty white apartment, as is the stereotype.
+No, I don’t wear only black (I rarely wear any black, actually!) and I don’t live in an empty white apartment, as is the stereotype.
 But I love simple living and a good stuff purge.

-- I have a soft spot for bunnies.
-We kept them as pets during my childhood.
+- I have a soft spot for bunnies; we kept them as pets during my childhood. 🐰❤️ Netherland dwarf rabbits are my favorite!

-- I can’t stand coffee.
-I prefer Japanese teas (sencha, hōjicha, and sōkenbicha are my favorites).
+- I can’t stand coffee. 😖 I prefer Japanese teas (sencha, hōjicha, and sōkenbicha are my favorites).
 I drink a large pot of tea nearly every time I write.
+I also drink a lot of water all day long.
+Hydration is important! 🍵🚰